 Bangkok is a Great Place!

 Bangkok Thailand is a fun city and the locals are friendly.
 This is a place you really need to experience to enjoy.
 There are many day trips you can take from Bangkok.
-Most travelers stay in Bangkok for a 3 days.
+Most travelers stay in Bangkok for 3 days.

 Bangkok has something for every type of traveler, regardless of their budget or preferences.